michaelsimmonds/Project-4/README.md

 ### Future Features / Enhancements

-* The "place" model which contains all the information about a single destination in the MongoDB could have a user field which could be used to know who already chose this destination.
-The idea is that we could display what other users are currently interested by this place and potentially connect them together.
+* The "place" model which contains all the information about a single destination in the MongoDB could have a user field.
+This could be populated with the users who have added that place to their trip so they could potentially be connected together.

 * Email validation and password reset.